Bromley-by-Bow tube station: History

 Congestion of the railway through Bromley saw additional tracks provided in 1905.
 Two new Local Lines (which were the new electrified lines) were added on the north side of the station along with two new platform faces and improved passenger facilities.
 The new lines, which stretched as far as Abbey Mills Junction (where the North Woolwich trains diverged from the main line), opened on 1 August 1905.

 In 1912 the LTSR was taken over by the Midland Railway, although on 1 January 1923 this was grouped into the London Midland & Scottish Railway.
 In 1927 the local lines were re-signalled with colour light signalling.

 The District Railway was incorporated into London Transport in 1933, and became known as the District line.
 The Hammersmith & City line (then part of the Metropolitan line) started operating services through Bromley on 4 May 1936.
 The 1947 timetable shows only a few services a day provided by the LMS and a frequent service provided by the District and a peak hours service of the Metropolitan line (now part of the Hammersmith & City line).
 After nationalisation of the railways in 1948 management of the station passed to British Railways London Midland region although it was then transferred to the Eastern Region on 20 February 1949.
 The remaining Fenchurch Street–Southend services were withdrawn in 1962 when the main lines were electrified with 25 kV overhead lines.

 On 13 September 1959 the spur between Bromley and Bow (NLR) was closed and three years later in 1962, the goods yard closed.
 The station was renamed to Bromley-by-Bow in 1967, to prevent confusion with Bromley station in the London Borough of Bromley.
 The continued management of the station by an organisation now providing none of the services became more of an anomaly and in 1969 ownership transferred to the London Underground which came under the authority of the London Transport Executive of the Greater London Council.
-Another fire in February 1970 led to the demolition of the station buildings (dating from 1894) and a newer booking office opened on 11 June 1972. having been constructed by British Rail.
+Another fire in February 1970 led to the demolition of the station buildings (dating from 1894) and a newer booking office opened on 11 June 1972, having been constructed by British Rail.

-Bomb discovery

 On 2 June 2008, an unexploded bomb from World War II was found near where the line crosses the Prescott Channel, not far from the station, causing disruption to trains.

-The station today
+In the 2010s, the station building was rebuilt and lifts were installed at the station, making it the 73rd on the Underground to gain step-free access.
+All these upgrades were funded by Transport for London in partnership with Tower Hamlets and London Legacy Development Corporation.